April 2019 Spanish general election

-A general election was held in Spain on Sunday, 28 April 2019, to elect the members of the 13th Cortes Generales under the Spanish Constitution of 1978.
+A general election was held in Spain on 28 April 2019 to elect the members of the 13th Cortes Generales under the Spanish Constitution of 1978.
 All 350 seats in the Congress of Deputies were up for election, as well as 208 of 266 seats in the Senate.
 It was held concurrently with a regional election in the Valencian Community.

-Following the 2016 election, the People's Party (PP) formed a minority government with confidence and supply support from Citizens (Cs) and Canarian Coalition (CCa), enabled by the opposition Spanish Socialist Workers' Party (PSOE) abstaining from Mariano Rajoy's investiture after a party crisis saw the ousting of Pedro Sánchez as leader.
-Rajoy's second term in office was undermined by a constitutional crisis over the Catalan independence issue and the outcome of a regional election held thereafter, coupled with corruption scandals, the 2018 Spanish women's strike and pensioners' protests demanding pension hikes.
-In May 2018, the National Court found that the PP had profited from the kickbacks-for-contracts scheme in the Gürtel case and confirmed the existence of an illegal accounting and funding structure.
+Following the 2016 election, the People's Party (PP) formed a minority government with confidence and supply support from Citizens (Cs) and Canarian Coalition, enabled by the opposition Spanish Socialist Workers' Party (PSOE) abstaining from Mariano Rajoy's investiture after a party crisis saw the ousting of Pedro Sánchez as leader.
+Rajoy's second term in office was undermined by a constitutional crisis over the Catalan independence issue and the outcome of a regional election held thereafter, coupled with corruption scandals, the 2018 Spanish women's strike and pensioners' protests over pension hikes.
+In May 2018, the Spanish National Court found that the PP had profited from the kickbacks-for-contracts scheme in the Gürtel affair.
 Sánchez, who had been re-elected as PSOE leader in a party primary in 2017, brought down Rajoy's government through a motion of no confidence on 1 June 2018.
-Rajoy subsequently resigned as PP leader, being succeeded by Pablo Casado after a face-off with Rajoy's deputy, Soraya Sáenz de Santamaría, in a leadership contest in July.
+Rajoy subsequently resigned as PP leader, being succeeded by Pablo Casado after a face-off with his former deputy, Soraya Sáenz de Santamaría, in a leadership contest in July.